SPARC: Scalable Path-Specific Counterfactual Fairness via Causal Conditional Independence: Introduction

-Previous studies on mitigating bias in medical AI applications can be broadly categorized into data-centric and algorithmic approaches.
+Previous studies on mitigating bias in deep learning applications can be broadly categorized into data-centric and algorithmic approaches.
 Data-centric approaches focus on improving the diversity and balance of datasets to reduce bias.
-For instance, Burlina et al. employed generative methods for data augmentation, minimizing diagnostic disparities in retinal image classification between light-skinned and dark-skinned individuals \citep{burlina2020addressingartificialintelligencebias}.
-Other approaches, such as resampling strategies, have been employed to address dataset imbalance issues, ensuring fairer representation of underrepresented subgroups \citep{paul2021taratrainingrepresentationalteration,10.1145/3442188.3445879}.
+For instance, Burlina et al. \citep{burlina2020addressingartificialintelligencebias} employed generative methods for data augmentation, minimizing diagnostic disparities in retinal image classification between light-skinned and dark-skinned individuals.
+Other approaches \citep{paul2021taratrainingrepresentationalteration,10.1145/3442188.3445879} such as resampling strategies, have been employed to address dataset imbalance issues, ensuring fairer representation of underrepresented subgroups.
+These approaches seek to address bias from its origin in the data itself, enhancing fairness before any modeling takes place and forming an initial step toward responsible development.
+However, they do not explicitly model the effect of sensitive attributes and predictions, and cannot ensure that the augmented samples preserve the correct causal relationship between features and labels.